Code-Institute-Submissions/MS1-8MegStick/README.md

 I decided to go with the hero text centrally aligned as it suited the final images more.

-I had to use SVG files for the streaming link icons as not all were available in FontAwesome.
+SVG files were used for the streaming link icons as not all were available in FontAwesome.

+Bootstrap was used throughout the website build as this was a rapid way to build the structure of the site.
+Using BootStap's Flex element in the hero image will ensure that the positioning  of the text elements used in the hero image can be ealisy changed to suite the promotional image of that specific music release.

 ## Bugs

-Not able to view html div visual representation of colour swatch in GitHub even though it displays correctly in thr README.md preview.

-Do I need p-2 on an IMG?
-It seems I don't but need to check
+None worth noting pre user testing phase.

 ## Acknowledgements